 Chronic Wasting Disease

-Attention Hunters: In early October 2012, Pennsylvania detected its first case of CWD.
-If you plan to pursue deer or elk in PA and return to NY, you must comply with big game importation restrictions.
+Attention Hunters: In October 2014, Ohio detected its first case of CWD.
+If you plan to pursue deer or elk in Ohio and return to New York, you must comply with big game importation restrictions.

 What You Should Know

 describes the emaciation that eventually

 results from infection

 ~Photo by Wisconsin Dept. of Natural